 For impairment testing purposes, the Group has determined that each subsidiary is a separate CGU.
 Each CGU is tested for impairment at the balance sheet date if any indicators of impairment have been identified.
-The COVID-19 pandemic was considered as an impairment trigger and as a result subsidiaries with significant impact of lockdown on financial results have been tested for impairment.

 The value in use of each CGU tested for impairment is calculated based on the Group's latest forecast cash flows, covering a five-year period, which have regard to historic performance and knowledge of the current market, together with the Group's views on the future achievable growth and the impact of committed initiatives.
 The cash flows include ongoing capital expenditure required to maintain the healthcare network, but exclude any growth capital initiatives not committed.